Women and Christianity

 Women everywhere experience struggles at one time or another.
 We provide a safe, God-guided environment for women of all ages, races, or personal background to experience love and guidance from other Christians.
 We want you to know that you are never alone!
 Throughout our website you will find articles, inspirational quotes, encouraging Bible verses, and a thought-provoking exploration of Bible passages that will be new to some and familiar to others.

 So feel free to explore our variety of articles!
-They are all intended to promote your deepening relationship with God.
+They are all intended to promote your deepening relationship with God through Christ our King.
 Improve your connection to the Lord, feel more at peace with yourself, and open yourself up to helping others.
 Spiritual Bridge wants you to feel energized and inspired by your faith – when you are a woman of God, you can do anything!

 As a final note, remember that Spiritual Bridge fully recognizes the aspect of Christianity which states that all men and women are equal.
 It does not matter what your background is, your stage of life, your marital status, your professional status or education level – if you are a believer, then there is a place for you here.
 God bless you!